luke-h1/storify/README.md

 **Setting up environment variables**

 Both the `frontend` and `api` project have a `.env.example` which provides an example of what `.env` variables are required & their type (i.e. string, number etc).
-If you fail to provide these values, the frontend & api will fail to start.
+If you fail to provide these values, the frontend & api **will fail to start**.

 Create your environment variables based on the examples of the relevant `.env.example`